gomoob/archiver/README.md

 Archiver is a command line tool used to facilitate creation of production server backups and archiving.

-**WARNING** : Currently archiver is in an alpha state and no production release is ready, so for now use it at your own risk.
+**WARNING** : Archiver is in an alpha state, no production release is ready for now.

 ## Available commands